pldn/LDWizard-old/docs/design.md

 There are two ways in which this initial information can be provided:

-1. Import from a local file (high priority).
+1. Upload from a local file (high priority).

-2. Import from a remote HTTPS URL (low priority).
+2. Upload from a remote HTTPS URL (low priority).

 #### 4.1.1.a Tabular source data formats